 - Dinner at The Peak Café in SoHo, on the side of the long elevator.

 Our magical trip to Hong Kong was so special.
-Hong Kong is unrealistic, sometimes chaotic and a riot of noise, beautiful, fascinating and incredible.
+Hong Kong is unrealistic, a riot of noise, beautiful, fascinating and incredible.

 Even though it feels like I did a lot of stuff, I still know that Hong Kong has so much more to offer, and I don’t want to miss out on anything.